-Start the fan and record on the chart provided the blade angle and he static pressure indicated.
-Advance the blade angle by one or two degrees and repeat the performance, recording again these readings.
-Keep increasing the angle and following this procedure until the motor is fully loaded, in which case the fan is able to consume full rated fan horsepower without overload OR until the curve which will have started on a definite slope begins to approach the horizontal.
+Start the fan and record on the chart provided the blade angle, the static pressure indicated, and the ampere input to the motor.
+Advance the blade angle by one or two degrees and repeat the measurement, recording again these readings.
+Keep increasing the angle and following this procedure until the motor is fully loaded, in which case the fan is able to consume full motor horsepower without overload OR until the curve which will have started on a definite slope begins to approach the horizontal.
 It will be noted that the static pressure will be consistently increasing with increased blade angle until the blade loading reaches maximum, at which point it will level off.